Occupational Therapy Assistant Program

 Lisa Deserre ‘79, BS, COTA/L, Instructor.
 Lisa has over 25 years of OTA teaching experience and has worked in a variety of inpatient mental health settings.
 She has a BS in health science from Excelsior College.

 Karyn Shenker-Gould, MA, OTR/L, is an Assistant Professor and Weekend Program Director of the Occupational Therapy Assistant Program.
-Karyn was valedictorian of her class at NYU School of Education, and is currently pursuing a PhD in OT from Nova Southeastern University.
+Karyn received her degree in occupational therapy from New York University.
 Karyn has held various clinical positions, with her primary experience working with adults with neurological disorders such as spinal cord and brain injury at Mt.
 Sinai, New York Presbyterian and Glen Falls Hospitals.
 Karyn also has extensive experience working with the pediatric population, having worked at the New York City Board of Education as well as for two outpatient pediatric clinics in Manhattan and Latham.

 Holly Lockrow BS, OTR/L, Adjunct Instructor, Weekend Program.
 Holly is an Occupational Therapist for Troy City Schools.
 Her experience has been primarily with pediatrics for the past 18 years.
 She has had the opportunity to work in various settings throughout her career, including acute care, rehabilitation, hand therapy, outpatient physical disabilities and early intervention.

 Nancy Matusiak ’07, BS, COTA/L, Adjunct Instructor, Weekend Program.
 Nancy is a COTA for Ichabod Crane Central School District.
 She has a bachelor’s degree in physical education and draws on her knowledge of human anatomy and physiology during therapy sessions and teaching.